 - In the right sidebar, click the Document tab.

-- Expand the Toolset settings for… section (the last part will be the name of the active theme).
+- Expand the Toolset settings for… section (the last part will be the name of your theme).

 - Tweak theme options as needed.